prysm.polynomials#

 • coefs (iterable) – surface coefficients for Q0..QN, N=len(coefs)-1

-• u (numpy.ndarray) – normalized radial coordinates (rho/rho_max)
+• u (ndarray) – normalized radial coordinates (rho/rho_max)

 Returns: